omicsEye/omeClust/README.md

 ## Tutorials for distance calculation ##

+A complete `.rmd` file in R to generate distance matrices is provided [HERE](https://github.com/omicsEye/omeClust/wiki/Generating-Distance-Matrices-from-Sequence-and-Omics-Data-for-omeClust) in omeClustwiki pages
-_omeClust_ is a genric tools and users can calculate a distance matrix using any appropriate method for their omics data and provide it as the input to _omeClust_.
-Here we provide methods for several **omics** applications.
+_omeClust_ is a generic tool, and practitioners can calculate a distance matrix using any appropriate method for their omics data and provide it as the input to _omeClust_.
+Here, we provide methods for several **omics** applications.

 ### Distance between sequencing alignments ###
-Multiple sequence alignment (MSA) file can be used to measure dissimilarity between genomes or strains.
+A multiple-sequence alignment (MSA) file can be used to measure dissimilarity between genomes or strains.
-We have used this approch to investigate Coronavirus strains and microbial strains.
+We have used this approach to investigate Coronavirus strains and microbial strains.

-Below is demo code in `R` to calculate dissimalrity between aligned sequnces in a `fasta` format MSA file
+Below is demo code in `R` to calculate dissimalrity between aligned sequences in a `fasta` format MSA file
 ```buildoutcfg=
 library(ape)